 The gleaming glass and steel towers of Canary Wharf — it isn’t all power lunches and after-work booze-ups, you know.
 Inside and among glittering skyscrapers, an array of restaurants offer cuisines from around the world.
 Independents are few and far between, but eschewing the big chains, there's still plenty of scope for a satisfying meal.

 Where to eat breakfast in Canary Wharf

-Home to one of London’s most popular all-day breakfasts, The Breakfast Club, offers strong options like eggs done every possible way, bacon-topped pancakes and even a pile of Disco Fries smothered in cheese, bacon, hollandaise and pulled pork.
-The Northern Soul-inspired venue also hosts a secret cocktail bar, Dr Kluger’s Olde Towne, and a variety of club nights, overseen by a dazzling disco ball.
+Home to one of London’s most popular all-day breakfasts, The Breakfast Club offers strong options like eggs done every possible way, bacon-topped pancakes and even a pile of Disco Fries smothered in cheese, bacon, hollandaise and pulled pork.
+The Northern Soul-inspired venue also hosts a secret cocktail bar, Dr Kluger’s Olde Towne Tavern, where you can sip gin sours overseen by a dazzling disco ball.
 Perhaps not for breakfast though, eh?

 Coffee shops in Canary Wharf

 There are branches of the usual coffee behemoths (Costa, Starbucks etc.) all over Canary Wharf.
-But for something a little different, the team at Notes Coffee Roasters & Wine Bar take your caffeine kick to another level.
-Baristas only use beans prepared at Notes’ own east London roastery to ensure that quality is consistent.
-The venue, which has locations in all major office districts, also offers all-day dining, craft beer and wine.
+But for something a little different, the team at Notes takes your caffeine kick to another level.
+Baristas only use beans prepared at Notes’ own east London roastery to ensure that quality is spot on.
+The venue, which has locations in many other office districts around London, also offers all-day dining, craft beer and wine.

 Where to eat lunch in Canary Wharf